Steve Oram: Career

 In 2012, Oram and Lowe starred in Ben Wheatley's dark comedy Sightseers.
 The film was written by Oram and Lowe with additional material by Amy Jump.

 Since then, Oram has taken on roles in films including Edgar Wright and Simon Pegg's The World's End (2013), The Canal (2014), Altar (2014) and Paddington (2014).

 On television, he has appeared in Wipers Times (2013) written by Ian Hislop and Nick Newman, an episode of The Secrets (2014) alongside Alison Steadman and Olivia Colman, an episode of Noel Fielding's Luxury Comedy (2014), the Jack Thorne series Glue (2014) and The Living and the Dead (2016).

 Oram released his directorial debut Aaaaaaaah! in 2015, a film in which the characters communicate entirely in ape-like grunts.
 It starred Oram himself alongside Julian Barratt, Toyah Willcox, Julian Rhind-Tutt, Noel Fielding and Holli Dempsey.
 The film's soundtrack features a number of tracks from the King Crimson ProjeKcts albums.

-In 2016, he starred as Joseph Solomonin in A Dark Song.
+In 2016, he starred as Joseph Solomon in A Dark Song.

 In 2019, he appeared as Terry in the BBC series Ghosts.